 It is worth noting that having this sort of budget set aside for a small bathroom renovation can have some extravagant results.

 With less space, there are fewer materials and work needed to complete the project, and the savings from that can be invested into higher quality products overall.

 $30,000+ Impressive Bathrooms

 For an average-sized bathroom and this budget, you will be able to achieve more than the average Australian.
 Think 5-star resort style, private spa bath retreats, etc.

 However, this type of budget may also be necessary for renovating very large bathrooms.
-In which case the overall renovation may only be basic but on a larger scale.
+In this case, the overall renovation may only be basic but on a larger scale.

 Alternatively, with small bathrooms, over 30k gives you a ton of wiggle room for all types of inclusions and luxury fit-outs.

 The overall price of your bathroom renovation will depend on several factors, and there are several decisions that can sway the final amount either way, quite dramatically.

 Regardless of where you find your budget falling, it’s important to make the most of each dollar.
 You’d be surprised how much you can save with experienced planning and knowledge.

 If you are still unsure about how much your bathroom renovation should cost, the best way is to ask for a free quote.
 Just understand exactly what you are getting for the quoted price.